 Changes in consumer preferences and taste.
 There has been an increasing focus on health and wellness by beverage consumers, which may reduce demand for caloric carbonated soft drinks and increase the consumption of products perceived to deliver health, wellness and/or functionality.
-If we do not adequately anticipate and react to changing demographics, consumer trends, health concerns and product preferences, our results of operations and financial condition could be adversely affected.
+If we do not adequately anticipate and react to changing demographics, consumer trends, health concerns and product preferences, our financial results could be adversely affected.

 Competition.
 The beverage industry is extremely competitive.
 Our products compete with a broad range of beverage products, most of which are manufactured and distributed by companies with substantially greater financial, marketing and distribution resources.
 In order to generate future revenues and profits, we must continue to sell products that appeal to our customers and consumers.
-Discounting and other competitive action may make it more difficult to sustain revenues and profits.
+Discounting and other action by our competitors may make it more difficult to sustain revenues and profits.

-Customer consolidation.
+Customer relationships.
+Maintaining mutually beneficial relationships with our customers enables us to effectively compete.
 Our retail customer base has been consolidating over the last several years resulting in fewer customers with increased purchasing power.
 This increased purchasing power can limit our ability to increase pricing for our products with certain of our customers.
-Our inability to meet the demands of our larger customers could lead to a loss of business and adversely affect our results of operations and financial position.
+Our inability to meet the demands of our larger customers could lead to a loss of business and adversely affect our financial results.

 Raw materials and energy.
-The production of our products is dependent on certain raw materials, including aluminum, resin, linerboard and corn, and the production and distribution of our products is dependent on energy sources, including natural gas, fuel and electricity.
+The production of our products is dependent on certain raw materials, including aluminum, resin, linerboard and corn.
+In addition, the production and distribution of our products is dependent on energy sources, including natural gas, fuel and electricity.
 These items are subject to price volatility caused by numerous factors.
 Commodity price increases ultimately result in a corresponding increase in the cost of raw materials and energy.
 We may be limited in our ability to pass these increases on to our customers or may incur a loss in sales volume to the extent price increases are taken.
 In addition, strikes, weather conditions, governmental controls, national emergencies, natural disasters, supply shortages or other events could affect our continued supply of raw materials and energy.
-If raw materials or energy costs increase, or the availability is limited, our results of operations and financial condition could be adversely affected.
+If raw materials or energy costs increase, or the availability is limited, our financial results could be adversely affected.